-Lessons are a weekly commitment during school terms.
+Lessons are a weekly commitment for children.
 This is a 2 way commitment – I commit to making myself available at the agreed lesson time every week, and I expect students to make their music lesson a priority.
 Pre-payment of your lesson will reserve your lesson time for you for the month ahead.

 Missing a lesson for any reason does not require me to provide additional lesson time.
-The fee for that week’s lesson will be payable whether you attend or not.
-As of 2020 I no longer offer make-up lessons; instead, I am able to offer online classes for the student to learn from home if they are unwell or do not have an adult available to drive them.
+I simply do not have the capacity to offer make-up lessons, and found that when I did offer them, piano lessons were not treated as a priority.
+It is not fair to expect me to reorganise my schedule to accommodate your social life.
+The flat fee structure has 4 absences built in to allow you to miss some lessons without fear of “missing out”.
+I am able to offer online classes for the student to learn from home if they are unwell or isolating, or do not have an adult available to drive them.

 Lesson and theory books are NOT included as part of the lesson fee.
 I will provide warning when we are getting close to needing a new book, and parents can purchase books online.